 There’s a direct link between motivation and productivity.
 A study by Gallup found that 85% of employees aren’t engaged or actively disengaged at work, which costs the global economy $7 trillion in lost productivity.
 This is a concerning statistic - especially now as employees experience low motivation levels while they adjust to being away from their teammates and familiar office environment, are drained by too many Zoom meetings, and are tasked with managing additional family responsibilities.

-That’s why boosting employee motivation levels is more important than ever.
+That’s why boosting employee morale is more important than ever.
 Even a slight increase will lead to more company goals being met and more employees who feel more fulfilled in their roles.

 How Blueboard can help